Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Conclusion

 \section{Conclusion}

 In this work, we propose deploying a neural operator surrogate of the PtO map to accelerate geometric MCMC and obtain fast and consistent solutions to infinite-dimensional Bayesian inverse problems.
-The method synergizes reduced basis DINO, DA MCMC, and dimension-independent geometric MCMC to design an MCMC proposal that adapts to DINO-predicted posterior local geometry within a delayed acceptance procedure.
-Compared to conventional geometric MCMC, such a surrogate-driven geometric MCMC method leads to significant cost reduction, as it requires no online forward or adjoint sensitivity solves, fewer model quarries, and fewer instances of prior sampling.
-Our numerical results show that our proposed method is capable of producing high-quality Markov chains typical for a geometric MCMC method at a much lower cost, leading to substantial speedups in posterior sample generation.
+The method represents a synthesis of ideas from reduced basis DINO, DA MCMC, and dimension-independent geometric MCMC with the goal of designing an MCMC proposal that adapts to DINO-predicted posterior local geometry within a delayed acceptance procedure.
+Compared to conventional geometric MCMC, this surrogate-driven geometric MCMC method leads to significant cost reduction, as it requires no online forward or adjoint sensitivity solves, fewer model evaluations, and fewer instances of prior sampling.
+Our numerical results show that our proposed method is capable of producing high-quality Markov chains typical of a geometric MCMC method at a much lower cost, leading to substantial speedups in posterior sample generation.
 In particular, our numerical examples show that DA-DINO-mMALA generates effective posterior samples 60--97 times faster than pCN and 3--9 times faster than mMALA.
-Moreover, the training cost of DINO surrogates breaks even after collecting merely 10--25 effective posterior samples when compared to mMALA.
+Moreover, the training cost of DINO surrogates breaks even after collecting just 10--25 effective posterior samples when compared to mMALA.